How this dress designer developed a clear vision for her brand, complete with sparkly details and custom icons

-I first met Breeyn about two years ago (though if I'm being totally honest, I had admired her work from afar years ago, girl crushing over one of her early collection and blogging about it in my fashion student days).
+I first met Breeyn a few years ago (though if I'm being totally honest, I had admired her work from afar years ago, girl crushing over one of her early collection and blogging about it in my fashion student days).
 Soon after I closed the boutique, she reached out and sent me the loveliest email, and after a few tea dates and a shoot featuring her magical creations, our friendship and a string of creative collaborations had begun.

 Breeyn works one-on-one with her clients to design and create custom bridal and evening dresses, and with a love for twirl-worthy dresses and sparkly details that may rival my own, her work is breathtakingly stunning and truly one of a kind.
 Needless to say, I'm still girl crushing on her pretty hard these days, and feel lucky to continue to work with her in a variety of contexts.

 When she reached out to me last spring after I officially relaunched Studio Bicyclette, she was looking for some help with creating a cohesive brand strategy for her eponymous custom dress label, and so we started working together on her overall creative direction.
 Fast forward to a few months later and the launch of the Visual Strategy Masterclass, and Breeyn signed up for that as well in an effort to further dive in to her brand strategy and continue the work that we had done together.